 - Visit our office, located on the Student Services Center, 2nd floor of Building 9B.

 All students must pay their tuition and fees upon registering for classes, so be sure you are ready to do so when you register.
 If you don't pay your fees by the drop for non-payment deadline, you will be automatically dropped from your classes.
-Drop for non-payment deadlines are posted on the My Mt.
+Drop for non-payment deadlines are posted on the Mt.
 SAC Portal under the "Schedule/Receipt" tab.
 If you want to learn more about your fees, click the "Pay Fees" button at the top of this page.

 If you're ready to register, visit our Registration Section for more information on how to select and register for your classes.
 You can also watch this informative video on how to register for classes.

 - If you pay online, be sure to print your Student Schedule/Receipt.
 It has important information and deadlines regarding refunds and dropping classes.